 Hillwalker/scrambler.
 You have UK hillwalking and perhaps summer UK scrambling, or European via ferrata experience – but no rock or ice climbing, or previous alpine mountaineering experience.

-Rock Climbing Kit List
+UK Rock Climbing Kit List

 Above all, your kit needs to do the job but be as light as possible.
 Lightweight breathable fabrics are ideal for waterproofs, which are carried as often as worn (hopefully!).